K-orbit closures and Barbasch-Evens-Magyar varieties: Moment polytopes for the case

 \end{center} The polytope $\Phi(BS^Q)$ is the white quadrilateral in Figure~\ref{fig:1}.
 We consider the reflections of $\Phi(BS^Q)$ by the ${\sf T}$-fixed points of $Y_0$, corresponding to the $++--$ shuffled permutations:

 By Theorem~\ref{thm:moment}, ${\mathcal P}_{Y_0,Q}$ is the convex hull of the following reflections

 \end{example}

-By the discussion of Section~\ref{sec:background}, the number of choices of closed orbits $Y_0=Y_{\gamma}$ equals ${p+q\choose p}$, i.e., the number of matchless clans in ${\tt Clans}_{p,q}$.
-However, for a fixed $Q$, all the BEM-polytopes are isometric, being reflections of one other:
+By the discussion of Section~\ref{sec_typeA_BEM}, the number of choices of closed orbits $Y_0=Y_{\gamma}$ equals the number of matchless clans in ${\tt Clans}_{p,q}$ and this number is ${p+q\choose p}$.
+However, as we verify in the following theorem, if we fix $Q$ and let $Y_\gamma$ vary, then all the BEM-polytopes are isometric, being reflections of one other.

-\begin{theorem}[Reduction to $++\cdots +--\cdots -$ case] ${\mathcal P}_{Y_{\gamma},Q}$ is a $w$-reflection of ${\mathcal P}_{Y_{+\ldots+-\ldots-},Q}$ where $w$ is the smallest permutation such that $w\cdot (+\ldots+-\ldots-)=\gamma$. \end{theorem}
+\begin{theorem}[Reduction to $+\cdots +-\cdots -$ case] ${\mathcal P}_{Y_{\gamma},Q}$ is a $w$-reflection of ${\mathcal P}_{Y_{+\ldots+-\ldots-},Q}$ where $w$ is the smallest permutation such that $w\cdot (+\ldots+-\ldots-)=\gamma$. \end{theorem}

 \begin{proof} Suppose $\gamma\in {\tt Clans}_{p,q}$ is matchless and there exists an $i$ such that $\gamma_i=-$ and $\gamma_{i+1}=+$.
 Let $\gamma'\in {\tt Clans}_{p,q}$ be obtained by interchanging $-+\mapsto +-$ at those positions.